-The most recent set of Incoterms was published in 2020; an update to Incoterms 2010.
-They have been grouped into 2 categories: Incoterms for Any Mode of Transport and Incoterms for Sea + Inland Waterways.
+The most recent set of incoterms was published in 2020 – an update to Incoterms 2010.
+They have been grouped into two categories: Incoterms for Any Mode of Transport and Incoterms for Sea and Inland Waterways.

-There are 7 Incoterms for Any Mode of Transport and 4 for Sea + Inland Waterways.
+There are seven incoterms for Any Mode of Transport and four for Sea and Inland Waterways.

 What Do Incoterms Not Cover?